 If you’re reading this article there’s a good chance your a customer of Satsuma, Provident Financial or Vanquis.
 Over the last few months one of the oldest doorstep loan lenders, Provident Financial, has been under increasing strain.
 This strain is due to bungled restructures back in 2017 and a huge rise in the amounts being paid out for mis-sold loans.
-The FCA are monitoring a scheme or arrangement and any ongoing Provident Financial claim for redress and payout is currently still in motion but could be affected as the company looks to close down its loan offerings.
+The FCA are monitoring a scheme or arrangement and any ongoing Provident claim for redress and payout is currently still in motion but could be affected as the company looks to close down its loan offerings.

 Yes.
 Provident Financial is actively seeking to refund customers who were mis-sold or allowed to take out back to back loans without the proper affordability checking in place.
 You may be able to claim a refund from Provident because the FCA has rules in place that actively protect borrowers and consumers.
 However, the FSA cannot protect consumers where a company falls into administration or certain other wind up schemes.
 Therefore it’s vitally important, just like with the recent Moneyshop redress claims, that claims are put in as soon as possible to stand a chance of being processed for the benefit of the consumer.

 The Financial Conduct Authority (FCA) has various guidelines in place that lenders should adhere to.
 They must not create new loan agreements if the loan means the borrower cannot pay day-to-day bills or needs to borrow more.
-Even where consumers can manage to make the loan repayments, if there’s an impact on your family finances that wasn’t considered or checked properly, you may still be able to claim.
+Even where consumers can manage to make the loan repayments, if there’s an impact on your family finances that wasn’t considered or checked properly, you may still be able to make a Provident claim.

 The Guardian recently warned in its print that Provident Financial had written to over four million customers warning about the impending financial collapse.
 It stated that its consumer credit offerings could fall into administration if Satsuma and Provident Financial compensation and redress claims continued to sky-rocket.